Request information about Camp Nicolet!

 A:

-All of our activities, including three waterski lessons per week, three horseback riding lessons per week, and all Northpoint Adventures trips are included in the base tuition.
-Your camper may opt to double the amount of waterski and horseback riding lessons to six per week for an additional fee.
-She may also choose to take competitive waterski and/or wakeboard lessons for an additional fee.
+All activities, including three Water Skiing & Wakeboarding activities per week, three Horseback Riding lessons per week, and most all Northpoint Adventures trips are included in camp tuition.
+Your camper may opt to double the amount of Water Skiing and Horseback Riding activities to six hours per week for additional fees.
+Semi-private wakeboarding lessons, utilizing a dedicated wakeboard boat and a USA Water Ski Level 2 coach, are available each week for an additional fee.
+Camp Nicolet, however, works to make tuition as all-inclusive as possible.

 Q: Is Camp Nicolet a competitive camp?